libremfg/rhize-docs/content/use-cases/genealogy.md

 - Prevent product recalls by isolating deviations early in the material flow
 - Decrease recall time by having a complete record of where material starts and ends
 - Help build reports and analysis of material deviations
-- To create documentation and compliance records for material tracking
+- Create documentation and compliance records for material tracking

 Rhize provides a standards-based schema to represent material in at all levels of granularity.
 The graph structure of its DB has built-in properties to associate material lots with other information about planned and performed work.